neungkl/instant-grader/README.md

 Instant Grader CLI
 ========================

-A tools for grading your code and test subject which is on the same file.
+A tools for grading your code and test subject which is on the single file.

 No need to create a new file for test subject just put in the same file where you code.
 The instant grader automatically split your code file to an individual test case.